-As a painter, a poet, and a practitioner of Tibetan Dream Yoga for over 40 years, I could not end this series until I understood everything about this art form in history.
+As a painter, a poet, and a practitioner of Tibetan Dream Yoga for decades, I could not end this series until I understood everything about this art form in history.
 It reflected something very personal to me in my own awakening.
 Mirabai’s poems speak of someone who understood the inter-dimensional quality of dreams, and she often wrote of her lover Krishna visiting her in these worlds.
 There is a line from one of her poems that still wrenches my heart when I hear it; “I slept for a moment, the Beloved appeared, when I rose to greet him, he was gone.
 Some lose him sleeping, I lost him awake….”

 Painting: Together Again, by Uriél Dana, oil on board, 8″ x 14″, 1996

 I have a kingdom deep within

 And love and ecstasy begin

 Where all worlds are one,